NC-State-Libraries-Workshops/ncsu_apprentice/_units/instructors_notes.md

 or change the information for a unit, the instructors' notes are updated automatically.

-If you prefer not to have instructors notes, just delete or rename the file.
+If you prefer not to have instructors notes included in your workshop, just delete or rename `instructors_notes.md` in the top level of your workshop directory.